javifm86/bank/README.md

 docker ps
 ```

-From now on, the next time you want to run the container, (as it is already created in your operative system), you can start it simply with:
+From now on, whenever you want to run the container (since it is already created on your operating system), you can start it simply with:

 ```sh
 docker start name_you_want
 ```

-This way, the database will be ready on the local port 5432.
-Credentiales, database name and related information can be found in [.env](./backend/.env) file.
+This way, the database will be accessible on the local port `5432`.
+Credentials, database name, and related information can be found in the [.env](./backend/.env) file.

-Express app has been developed with version 18 of Node as well.
-Go to `backend` folder and install the dependencies.
+The Express app has also been developed with Node.js version 18.
+Navigate to the `backend` folder and install the dependencies.

 ```sh
 cd backend